Agus5534/TradesRebalance/README.md

 # TradesRebalance
-A plugin that replicates [Minecraft 23w31a](https://www.minecraft.net/en-us/article/minecraft-snapshot-23w31a) librarian villagers nerf.
+A plugin that replicates [Minecraft 23w31a](https://www.minecraft.net/en-us/article/minecraft-snapshot-23w31a) librarian villagers nerf and Wandering Traders offers update.

 Valid from Minecraft 1.17 to latest release.